gholker/grahamholker.com/content/work/2011-xtreme-labs.md

 +++

-Built and lead the development of Android applications for clients including:
+Built and lead the development of Android applications for clients.

- - NBA
- - Deutsche Telekom
- - Twitter
- - Samsung

 Xtreme Labs was acquired by Pivotal in 2013.